 Oyster shell is a good way to provide calcium because of its large particle size.
 Smaller calcium particles break down quickly, but oyster shell particles have a slower transit time.
 This means the calcium source stays in the hen longer and plays an important role in eggshell formation at night when hens need calcium most.

 Ready to try Purina® complete layer feed with the Oyster Strong® System?
-Sign-up for our Feed Greatness® Challenge and get a $5 coupon.
+Sign-up for our Feed Greatness® Challenge and get $6 worth of coupons.

 The Feed Greatness® Challenge is a 90-day feeding trial where you will feed Purina® feed, monitor your flock's performance and health, take pictures and receive emails with helpful information.